LauraSB-NLP/Synthetic-text-data-generation-with-quantized-LLMs/README.md

 - Analysis of memory and computational constraints

 ## Repository Structure
+- `notebooks/`: Jupyter notebooks corresponding to each phase of the methodology:
+  - Phase 1: Quantized LLM selection
+  - Phase 2: Synthetic dataset generation
+  - Phase 3: Dataset evaluation
-- `data/`: datasets (raw and generated)
+- `data/`: Synthetic datasets generated during the experiments
-- `prompts/`: prompt templates used in experiments
-- `src/`: generation and evaluation scripts
-- `results/`: generated outputs and metrics
+- `results/`: Evaluation results and metrics derived from the generated datasets
-- `experiments/`: experiment logs and configurations

 ## Technologies
 - Python